Nstamour-art/XogotDocs/Documentation.docc/Onscreen Controls.md

 - More effort to configure button mapping and visual elements.

 ## How to Enable Project Setting for Onscreen Controls

+@Image(source: "ConfigureVirtualController.png",
+       alt: "A screenshot showing enabling and configuring the Virtual Controller in Xogot")

 To use the **Project Setting Option** for onscreen controls: